Clermont School of Business: Accreditations and networks

 In 2017, the (Business School Impact Survey) carried out by the FNEGE valued the economic impact of the school at 69 million euros in the metropolitan region of Clermont-Vichy Auvergne.

 Programmes offered

 Undergraduate programmes include a three-year Bachelor in International Management, available in English or French.
 The degree can also be granted as a third-year-only programme to students who transfer to the school after two years of undergraduate studies elsewhere.

 Two postgraduate degrees are offered: Master in Management and Master of Science.
 Master in Management is a two-year programme, offered in English or French, with several study tracks, specialisations, and work environments.
 The Master of Science programme, offered in English only, is a 16- to 18-month programme and includes an internship and a professional thesis.
+Also DBA (Doctorate in Business Administration).